 FACULTY POSITION IN MOLECULAR THERAPEUTICS

-The Fox Chase Cancer Center invites applicants for a tenure-track faculty position at the level of assistant or associate professor in the Molecular Therapeutics Program.
-The mission of the Molecular Therapeutics Program is to explore factors influencing tumor formation and therapeutic response at the level of protein structure and interactions, and to develop new agents or improve the application of existing clinical agents that selectively target tumors.
-The program is highly translational and collaborative, spanning laboratory scientists studying protein structure to clinical researchers performing trials with investigational drugs and new drug combinations.
-Current members of the Program use X-ray crystallography, NMR, and computational approaches to address kinases, antibodies, and other targets of high relevance to cancer etiology and cancer therapy.
+Fox Chase Cancer Center invites applicants for faculty positions at all ranks in the Molecular Therapeutics Program.
+The mission of the Molecular Therapeutics Program is to explore factors influencing tumor formation and therapeutic response at the level of protein structure and interactions, and to develop new agents / improve the application of existing clinical agents that selectively target tumors.
+The Program is highly translational and collaborative, including laboratory scientists studying protein structure to clinical researchers performing trials with investigational drugs and new combinations.
+Discoveries from basic research are supported in commercialization efforts, to facilitate a path to the clinic.
+Current members of the Program use tools of biochemistry/biophysics, structural and computational biology, cellular studies, and in vivo models to study diverse targets relevant to cancer etiology and therapy.

 For this search, we are particularly interested in candidates seeking to use medicinal chemistry and/or chemical biology to modulate function of cancer-relevant protein targets, in the context of translational drug discovery applications.
 We are especially eager to receive applications that would enhance current programmatic strengths in lung cancer, pancreatic cancer, genitourinary cancer, gastrointestinal cancer, immunotherapy, cancer metabolism, and/or DNA repair.
 Applicants for must have a vision that involves bench to bedside translational research.